stanford-cs348k/asst2-convlayer/README.md

     // END: CS348V STUDENTS MODIFY THIS CODE

 We have provided two reference implementations in `simple_convolution_layer.cpp` and `halide_convolution_layer.cpp`.
-You can use these references to answer any questions about how algorithms involved in the layer, or for Halide syntax, but your implementation must be your own code.
+You can use any of the code in these files for your implementation.
+In particular, you can (a) copy and paste the native C++ implementation as a starting point if you choose to go the native C++ route, and (b) copy the Halide algorithm (and just provide a custom schedule) if you choose to go the Halide route.